Koffeeware/inbox.photo-wordpress-plugin/readme.txt

 === Plugin Name ===
 Contributors: koffeeware, carlconrad
-Tags: calendar, calendars, canvas, cards, ecommerce, editor, koffeeware, jpeg, mugs, pdf, personalisation, photo, photobook, photobooks, pictures, posters, prints, puzzle, puzzles, shortcode, sidebar, t-shirt, t-shirts, widget
-Requires at least: 4.6
+Tags: photo, photobook, prints, calendar, ecommerce, cards, mugs, t-shirt Requires at least: 4.6
-Tested up to: 4.7
+Tested up to: 4.8
-Stable tag: 1.9
+Stable tag: 1.9.8
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-inbox.photo simplifies click and collect ordering of photo products.
+inbox.photo simplifies click and collect ordering of personalized photo products.

 == Description ==

-This plug-in is designed to help you link your Wordpress web site to your inbox.photo based web shop by providing shortcodes, snippets and sidebar widgets for your photo products ordering pages.

-If connected via the inbox.photo API (API token is required), order status information and notifications are also available.

 inbox.photo provides a simple way to customize and order personalized products such as prints, calendars, photobooks, canvas, collages, gifts, t-shirts, mugs and much more. inbox.photo enables set up of simple click and collect web stores.

+This plug-in is designed to help you link your Wordpress web site to your inbox.photo based web shop by providing shortcodes, snippets and sidebar widgets for your photo products customization ordering pages.

+If connected via the inbox.photo API (API token is required), additional order status information and notifications are also available.

 <a href="https://inbox.photo/" title="Register for free to inbox.photo">Register for free to inbox.photo</a> and get 500 free credits for set-up and testing.